-We're committed to strengthening and expanding our namesake legislation — the landmark Brady Law and Brady Background Check system.
+We're committed to strengthening and expanding our namesake legislation — the landmark Brady Bill and Brady Background Check system.

-For 25 years, Brady Background Checks have prevented many guns from falling into dangerous hands.
-But the system must be modernized to cover sales at gun shows and on the internet.
+For more than 25 years, Brady Background Checks have prevented many guns from falling into dangerous hands.
+But the system has gaps and must be strengthened and expanded.

 Passing legislation to expand background checks to nearly every gun sale, including those conducted online, at gun shows, and through private transfers, is our number one priority — and a common-sense way to save lives.

-The Brady Handgun Violence Prevention Act, or the Brady Law, was enacted 25 years ago.
-It was signed into law by President Bill Clinton on November 30, 1993, and went into effect February 28, 1994.
+The Brady Handgun Violence Prevention Act, or the Brady Bill, was signed into law by President Bill Clinton on November 30, 1993, and went into effect February 28, 1994.

-Simply put, the Brady Law prevents guns from getting into the hands of people who may intend to cause harm to others.
+Simply put, the Brady Bill prevents guns from getting into the hands of people who may intend to cause harm to others.

-The Brady Law has blocked more than 3 million gun sales to prohibited buyers — helping save countless lives.
+The Brady Bill has blocked more than 3.5 million gun sales to prohibited buyers — helping save countless lives.
 But the law doesn't apply to all gun sales.
 Instead, only Federal Firearms Licensees (FFLs) approved by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) are required to conduct background checks on gun sales, according to the current Brady Bill.

 It is long past time to expand lifesaving Brady Background Checks to EVERY gun sale.
 The public agrees: a 2018 study found that 97 percent of Americans support expanding background checks.

 On February 27, 2019 — the day before the landmark Brady Bill turned 25 — the House of Representatives made history by passing H.R.
 8 to expand Brady Background Checks.
 This bipartisan bill would expand Brady Background Checks to cover ALL gun sales.
-The bill would make it unlawful for anyone other than an FFL to transfer a firearm to an unlicensed person — unless they've conducted a background check according to the existing Brady Law.
+H.R.
+8 would make it unlawful for anyone other than an FFL to transfer a firearm to an unlicensed person — unless they've conducted a background check according to the existing Brady Bill.

-Our lawmakers in the House also advanced a lifesaving bill to address the "Charleston Loophole" in background checks.
+Our lawmakers in the House also advanced H.R.
+1112, a Lifesaving Bill to Address the "Charleston Loophole" in Brady Background Checks.

 H.R.
-1112, or the Enhanced Background Checks Act of 2019, addresses the dangerous loophole in backgrounds check that allows gun sales to be completed after three business days — even if a background check hasn't been completed.
+1112, or the Enhanced Background Checks Act of 2019, addresses the dangerous loophole in background checks that allows gun sales to be completed after three business days — even if a background check hasn't been completed.
 This loophole is what allowed a gun to fall into the killer's hands in the 2015 mass shooting at Emanuel A.M.E.
 Church in Charleston, SC.